Fall 2026 Admission cycle

 - Statement of Purpose

-Step 4: Request Transcripts
+Step 4: Send Your Transcripts

 University of Florida Office of Admissions